• Skip to primary navigation

 Salad

-• 1 green bell pepper (cut into 1" pieces)
+• 1 green bell pepper (cut into 1-inch pieces)

-• ¾ English cucumber (hot house cucumber peeled, seeded, and quartered into 1" slices)
+• ¾ English cucumber (peeled, seeded, and quartered into 1-inch pieces)

 • ¼ cup red onion (thinly sliced)